dod-cyber-crime-center/sqlite-dissect/README.md

 # Library Scripts

-High level scripts that are used to access the rest of the library from and provide the base application for executing SQLite Dissect when built.
+High level scripts that are used to access the rest of the library and provide the base application for executing SQLite Dissect when built.

 - api_usage.py